Deletion to Scattered Graph Classes II -- Improved FPT Algorithms for Deletion to Pairs of Graph Classes: Examples of

 \defparproblem{{\IVDTrees}}{An undirected graph $G = (V, E)$ and an integer $k$.}{$k$}{Is there $S \subseteq V(G)$ of size at most $k$ such that every connected component of $G - S$ is either an interval graph, or a tree?}

 We have the following forbidden subgraph characterization of interval graphs.

 \begin{lemma}(\cite{lekkeikerker1962representation}) A graph is an interval graph if and only if it does not contain net, sun, hole, whipping top, long-claw, $\dagger$-AW, or $\ddagger$-AW as its induced subgraphs. \end{lemma} See Figure~\ref{fig:interval-obstruction} for an illustration of the graphs mentioned as forbidden subgraphs for interval graphs.
+Note that $\dagger$-AW and $\ddagger$-AW are a collection of graphs (like holes) and its size need not be constant.

 We now give a characterization for graphs whose every connected component is an interval graph or a tree.
-Recall from Section \ref{sec:forbidden-characterization} that the forbidden pair family $\FF_p$ of this pair of graph classes is $($long claw, triangle$)$ and $\ssp(\FF_1 , \FF_2)$ is $\{$net, sun, hole, whipping top, $\dagger$-AW, $\ddagger$-AW$\}$.
+Recall from Section \ref{sec:forbidden-characterization} that the forbidden pair family $\FF_p$ of this pair of graph classes is $($long-claw, triangle$)$ and $\ssp(\FF_1 , \FF_2)$ is $\{$net, sun, hole, whipping top, $\dagger$-AW, $\ddagger$-AW$\}$.
 The following is a corollary from Lemma \ref{lemma:forbidden-pair-characterization}. \begin{corollary} The following statements are equivalent. \begin{enumerate} \item Let $G$ be a graph such that every connected component is either an interval graph or a tree. \item $G$ does not have any net, sun, hole, whipping top, $\dagger$-AW, $\ddagger$-AW as its induced subgraphs.
 Moreover, $G$ cannot have long-claw and triangle as induced subgraphs in the same connected component. \end{enumerate} \end{corollary}

 We show that Conditions \ref{2problem-condition-1} - \ref{2problem-condition-4} are satisfied by {\IVDTrees}.
-The problems {\sc Interval Vertex Deletion} and {\sc Feedback Vertex Set} has $\OO^*(10^k)$ \cite{cao2015interval} and $\OO^*(3.618^k)$ \cite{KP14} time FPT algorithms parameterized by the solution size $k$ respectively.
+The problems {\sc Interval Vertex Deletion} and {\sc Feedback Vertex Set} has $10^kpoly(n)$ \cite{cao2015interval} and $3.619^k poly(n)$ \cite{KP14} time FPT algorithms parameterized by the solution size $k$ respectively.
 Hence Condition \ref{2problem-condition-1} is satisfied by {\IVDTrees}.
 The forbidden pair family for {\IVDTrees} is of size one which is the pair $($long-claw, triangle$)$.
 Hence Condition \ref{2problem-condition-2} is satisfied.

 It remains to show that Condition \ref{2problem-condition-4} is satisfied for {\IVDTrees}.
 We define $\mathcal{G}_1$ be the family of graphs in $\ssp(\FF_1 , \FF_2)$ of size at most 10.

 Let $(J^*, T^*)$ be the vertex subsets of a closest long-claw, triangle pair in a connected component of $G$, where $J^*$ is a long-claw and $T^*$ is a triangle.
 Let $P^* := x_0,x_1,\ldots,x_{d-1},x_d$ be a shortest path between $J^*$ and $T^*$ of length $d_G(J^*, T^*) = d$ with $x_0 = u \in J^*$ and $x_d = v \in T^*$.